ecohealthalliance/rana/Documentation.md

 ## Viewing Reports

 There are two ways to view collections of reports that have been submitted to the system: the table view, and the map views.
-Both views allow you to see all of your own reports, as well as all other reports that have been submitted with permission to be shared on the site.
+Both views allow you to see all of your own reports, as well as all other reports that have been shared publicly.

 ### Report Table